Bhikkhuni Triệt Như – The Fount of Happiness – No 5

 Translated into English by Như Lưu

 Have you ever looked at the drops of rainwater that stay on leaves and flowers after a downpour?
 Once the clouds have cleared, the sun reappears and through the trees’ canopy, its rays touch the drops of rainwater and make them scintillate.
-As I sat inside the classroom at the monastery and looked out the window, I saw innumerable diamond-like drops of water on green leaves and slender flower petals that receive the sunlight and reflect it into dancing colors.
+As I sat inside the classroom at the monastery and looked out the window, I saw innumerable diamond - the drops of water on green leaves and slender flower petals that receive the sunlight and reflect it into dancing colors.
 The drops of rainwater then gather together, become heavy, and shaken by the breeze, roll down and fall to the ground.
 They vanish discreetly, without making any noise.
 A human life is just like that.
 After sparkling for many years with young hair and rosy lips, laughing and weeping, it suddenly vacillates and flutters for a few days, then falls silent, soundless.
 Raindrops fall on the ground, autumn leaves fall on the ground, we too will one day rejoin the earth.

 The young pepper tree leaves outside my window also sparkle with tiny drops of dew early in the morning, and as the sun rises higher, they scintillate like small and colorful diamonds.
 They tremble gracefully under the gentle breeze as if they are dancing to a celestial harmony.
 There is no sound, not a note of music, not a human voice, only the vast silence of nature.